-This is my submission to Debbie’s Forgiving Friday series,where she writes about and invite others to share their thoughts on Forgiveness, Self-Love and Personal Growth.
+This as my contribution to Debbie’s Forgiving Friday series,where she writes about and invite others to share their thoughts on Forgiveness, Self-Love and Personal Growth.
 Debbie, thank you and I am so grateful for the opportunity to contribute to your blog.